-Like the year before, the segment's EBIT was negative, at a loss of \leq 38.5 million, which was 143.0% larger than in the prior year.
+Like the year before, the segment's EBIT was negative, at a loss of € 38.5 million, which was 143.0% larger than in the prior year.
 Weighing on the Fruit segment EBIT result, as in the prior year, were non-cash one-off effects of the war in Ukraine (higher cost of capital).
-The \leq 91.1 million impairment on goodwill and assets, as well as the other exceptional items (income of \leq 1.4 million in the juice concentrate business) are explained in more detail in the Fruit segment report (page 79) and the Notes (page 133).
+The € 91.1 million impairment on goodwill and assets, as well as the other exceptional items (income of € 1.4 million in the juice concentrate business) are explained in more detail in the Fruit segment report (page 79) and the Notes (page 133).
 In fruit preparations, operating profitability before exceptional items was significantly below that of one year earlier.
 The deterioration was attributable mainly to a mixed business performance in the Europe region (including Ukraine) and Asia-Pacific (particularly South Korea and China).
-In the fruit juice concentrate business, pre-exceptionals operating earnings rose very significantly thanks to improved contribution margins for apple juice concentrates and premium natural fruit flavourings known as FTNF ("from the named fruit") flavours were factors in the EBIT growth.
+In the fruit juice concentrate business, pre-exceptionals operating earnings rose very significantly thanks to improved contribution margins for apple juice concentrate from the 2021 and 2022 harvests.
+In addition, better contribution margins from berry juice concentrates and premium natural fruit flavourings known as FTNF ("from the named fruit") flavours were factors in the EBIT growth.